wolfblunt/FastAPIBasicCRUDProject/README.md

 ## My Awesome FastAPI Project

-This is a simple REST API built with Python and FastAPI and SQLAlchemy for CRUD operations (Create, Read, Update, Delete) on Students.
+This is a simple REST API built with Python and FastAPI and MongoDB for CRUD operations (Create, Read, Update, Delete) on Students.
 FastAPI is a powerful web framework for building APIs.

 Install the project dependencies: